 These are the people who already like your products, and who would be willing to use their social channels to promote them.
 Your two largest groups of advocates are likely to be satisfied customers and your employees.

-While both customer and employee advocacy exist, and we have often written about them, relatively few firms have realized the underutilised potential they have.
-This is likely to change as businesses recognize that although these people may not have the largest followings, their enthusiasm and knowledge about the company’s products is likely to make up for their smaller reach.
+While both customer and employee advocacy exist, and we have often written about them, relatively few firms have realized the underutilized potential they have.
+This is likely to change as businesses recognize that although these people may not have the largest followings, their enthusiasm and knowledge about the company’s products are likely to make up for their smaller reach.

 5/ Influencers Will Make More Audio and Video Content